mhingston/keystone-cli/README.md

   body: { amount: 100, customer: ${{ inputs.customer_id }} }
   # Expression that evaluates to a unique key for this operation
   idempotencyKey: '"charge-" + inputs.customer_id + "-" + inputs.order_id'
+  # Optional: dedupe across runs and expire after a TTL
+  idempotencyScope: global
+  idempotencyTtlSeconds: 86400
 ```

+If a key is already in-flight, the step fails with an in-flight error to avoid duplicate side effects.
+To bypass deduplication for a run, use `keystone run --no-dedup`.

 Manage idempotency records via CLI:
 - `keystone dedup list` - View all idempotency records